littlstar/littlstar.github.io/content-guide.md

 #### Videos

 When you upload a new video to Littlstar we re-encode, or transcode, it into multiple versions that are designed to be consumed across various devices and mediums. **The file size limit for uploads though our web interface is currently 5GB**.
 These versions have been designed to work across the maximum number of devices and clients.
-A 2K **web** and **webm** version will be displayed to visitors on the web.
+A 1K or 2K **web** version will be displayed to visitors on the web.
 A 1K **mobile** version is displayed on [Android][] and [iOS][] devices.
 A **VR** version is returned in [API](http://developer.littlstar.com/docs/#videos) responses so it can be displayed in advanced Head Mounted Displays (HMDs) like the GearVR.
 If downloads are enabled during video creation, or while editing an existing video, a **download** version will be exposed through a button below the video on the web, as well as in API responses, so it can be downloaded and consumed locally in an [Oculus Rift](https://www.oculus.com/), [OSVR](http://www.osvr.org/), or [GearVR](http://www.samsung.com/global/microsite/gearvr/index.html) style HMD.

 ##### Posters

 Also known as "holdframes," the Littlstar platform will create a "poster image" that is used to display gallery or index pages of videos.
 These posters are taken from your video during transcoding, and we make every attempt to choose a poster from far enough into the video to ensure a properly representative image is obtained to reflect the content of your video.
-In the future we will expose the functionality to submit your own posters through our web interface.
+In the future we will expose the functionality to choose from multiple poster options or submit your own posters through our web interface.

 ##### Banners